Pete Frates: Diagnosis

-Upon graduating from Boston College in 2007, Frates continued playing baseball in the German Baseball League in Hamburg.
 After returning to the United States from Germany, he started to notice some changes about himself.
 He said that "it all started with some twitching in my upper body and arms," but later his performance on the baseball field started to decline.

 In 2011, Frates was hit by a fastball on his left wrist during a men's league baseball game.
 He noticed that his wrist, although not broken, was not healing properly on its own; he said that "it was painful and weak, and it was starting to prevent me from doing things as simple as buttoning my shirt."

 Additionally, Frates said "my day-to-day work schedule was being thrown into flux.
 Normally on the road by 6 a.m., I was now lucky to leave my apartment by 10 a.m.- often stopping for naps in the rest areas of the highway."
 Even after seeing a neuromuscular specialist, a hand specialist, and a neurologist, as well as undergoing months of testing, no diagnosis was able to be made.

 One night, Frates decided to do some research of his symptoms on his own while watching October baseball with his father, and he discovered that his symptoms lined up with those of an ALS patient.
 After months of additional testing, he was officially diagnosed with ALS on March 13, 2012, at the age of 27.